gabrielkryss/portfolio-blog-website/src/content/projects/project-5/index.md

 ### Technologies Used

-Javascript, Redux, Firebase, MaterialUI, HTML, CSS
+Javascript, Redux, Firebase, OAuth, MaterialUI, HTML, CSS

 ### Learnings

 - Deployed a browser messaging application in 4 days with minimal starting experience in React, Redux and Firebase.
-- Utilized firestore for storing user metadata and google authentication login (OAuth).
+- Utilized firestore for storing user metadata and google authentication login.
 - Reproduced Discord aesthetic UI design using CSS and MaterialUI